Under NSW law, sexual harassment is:

 (02) 9750 6916

 We encourage you to be an active bystander.
 If you notice an interaction or see someone who seems distressed, intervene if it’s safe to do so.
 If it seems unsafe to intervene and you feel concerned for someone else’s safety, call Campus Security on 02 9351 3333 or the police on 000.

 Family and domestic violence (often referred to as DV) is abusive, intimidating behaviour carried out by a partner, family member or carer, to control, dominate or instill fear.
 DV may be physical, psychological, emotional, financial, sexual, cultural or spiritual.
 It can also include cyber abuse, stalking and separation violence.
 Women and children make up the majority of victims of domestic and family violence.

 DV affects all communities and demographics, including same-sex relationships, trans and gender diverse people, people with disabilities and Aboriginal and Torres Strait Islander people.
 While each person’s experience may be different, DV tends to follow a cycle of abuse.

 If you’re in an abusive relationship, leaving may be difficult.
 There are many specialist services that can offer support, guidance and resources to help you.
-They’re there if you just want to talk, or if you’re thinking of leaving.
+They’re available if you just want to talk, or if you’re thinking of leaving.
 These services can help you put a safety plan in place.

 Our Advice and Advocacy Service can assist you with all university and academic matters, such as assistance with special consideration for any assessments affected by your experience of DV, and provide referrals to services that can help you secure safe accommodation, counselling and ongoing support.
 Our Legal Service can assist you with any and all areas of the law you may need assistance in, including helping you to secure legal protections.